-From 2008 till 2010 he continued his musical education at the Instrumental Composition class of David P. Graham followed by Electronic Composition at the „Studio 209“ of Christian Banasik.
+From 2008 till 2010 he continued his musical education at the Instrumental Composition class of David P. Graham followed by Electronic Composition under Christian Banasik.

 Parallel Damian was studying music theory under Hans Peter Reutter, algorithmic music under Julian Rohrhuber and Hans W. Koch, as a visiting student at the Robert Schumann University and the IMM in Düsseldorf.